Submission Policy

 • Duplicate and multiple submissions are highly discouraged and will be considered as publication fraud and disciplinary actions will be taken including reporting to Pakistan Medical & Dental Council and Higher Education Commission.

-• Manuscript should be submitted by the corresponding author via online submission system (Submissions)
+• Manuscript should be submitted by the corresponding author via online submission system (link)

 • A system-generated acknowledgment will be received by corresponding author following Successful submission